-Download the CLS Symptom Management Card for a quick reference on how to manage CLS.
+Download the CLS Management Guide for a quick reference on how to manage CLS.

 Download the CLS On-Demand Deck for presentation slides with detailed guidance on how to manage CLS.

-A CLS Alert Kit is available to healthcare professionals treating and monitoring ELZONRIS patients on an inpatient or outpatient basis, indicating that the patient is a "CAPILLARY LEAK SYNDROME RISK."
+A CLS Alert Kit is available to healthcare professionals treating and monitoring patients receiving ELZONRIS on an inpatient or outpatient basis, indicating that the patient is a "CAPILLARY LEAK SYNDROME RISK."
 Kit contains patient alert bracelet, alert sign (to be placed in inpatient room), and chart sticker.

-Common signs and symptoms (incidence ≥ 20%) associated with CLS that were reported during treatment with ELZONRIS include1:
+Common signs and symptoms associated with CLS that were reported during treatment with ELZONRIS include1:

 - Hypoalbuminemia